ashwinkhode/dapr/README.md

 -   [-] Polish UI
 -   [-] Add Authentication

+- ⭐ - Star, if you like it
+- 👁 - Watch, get latest updates
+To report a bug, please raise an issue.
+Thank you!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.